 Employee engagement has always been an issue for companies.
 Prior to the pandemic, disengaged employees were already costing companies up to $550 billion a year.

 Because disengaged employees are less committed to their work and the company’s success, they tend to have higher absenteeism and make more mistakes.
 Compared to engaged employees, they are 3.3 times more likely to leave companies within 90 days, which can be extremely costly for organizations.
+However, a study by Mercer in 2020 showed that only 11% of HR teams in Singapore delivered an extremely good employee experience.

 In light of the Great Resignation, companies are now realizing that employee engagement must become a priority to help them stay ahead.
 Behavioural coaching may be an avenue to do just that.
 Here’s why.